techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 Learn more:  [Global API change RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0009-global-api-change.md).

-### Create a Vue 3 Project with Vue CLI and The `vue-next` plugin
+### Create a Vue 3 Project from Vue 2 and The `vue-next` plugin

 Now, let's see a second way that you can use to create a Vue 3 project at this time by using Vue CLI with the `vue-next` plugin.

-First, open a new terminal and install the latest version of Angular CLI if it's not yet installed in your development machine:
+First, open a new terminal and install the latest version of Vue CLI if it's not yet installed in your development machine:

 ```bash
 $ npm install --global @vue/cli